 Decreasing telecommunications rates may diminish or eliminate the competitive pricing advantage of our services.
 Increased regulation and the imposition of additional regulatory funding obligations at the federal, state and local level could require us to either increase the retail price for our services, thus making us less competitive, or absorb such costs, thus decreasing our profit margins.
 In fiscal 2007, we began to pass Universal Service and E-911 fees and taxes onto our customers and in fiscal 2008 and 2009, we began to pass sales, use and communications taxes onto certain of our customers.
 International and domestic telecommunications rates have decreased significantly over the last few years in most of the markets in which we operate, and we anticipate these rates will continue to decline in all of the markets in which we do business or expect to do business.
 Users who select our services to take advantage of the current pricing differential between traditional telecommunications rates and our rates may switch to traditional telecommunications carriers if such pricing differentials diminish or disappear, and we will be unable to use such pricing differentials to attract new customers in the future.
 In addition, our ability to market our services to other service providers depends upon the existence of spreads between the rates offered by us and the rates offered by traditional telecommunications carriers, as well as a spread between the retail and wholesale rates charged by the carriers from whom we obtain wholesale services.
+Continued rate decreases would require us to lower our rates to remain competitive and would reduce or possibly eliminate any gross profit from our services.
 Furthermore, if telecommunications rates continue to decline, we may lose subscribers for our services.